 STEP 2: Attend an on-campus Transfer Orientation program

 At Transfer Orientation you will meet with your college advisor, register for fall courses, and get your U Card, the official student ID card.
 You will also have an opportunity to tour campus, meet with representatives from a variety of departments, and connect with current transfer student leaders.
 Transfer Orientation is the perfect time to get answers to any questions you might have before classes start.

-Mark your calendar for Transfer Welcome Days, Thursday, August 31-Sunday, September 3.
-It is the official welcome for new transfer students.
+Mark your calendar for Welcome Week, Wednesday, August 29-Monday, September 3.
+It is the official welcome for new students including a track specifically for transfers.
 More information about the schedule of events and program registration will be emailed out this summer!